loopbackio/loopback.io/pages/en/lb2/Creating-updating-and-deleting-data.md

 * [create](http://apidocs.strongloop.com/loopback/#persistedmodel-create) - creates a new model instance (record).
 * [upsert](http://apidocs.strongloop.com/loopback/#persistedmodel-upsert) - checks if the instance (record) exists, based on the designated
-  [ID property](/doc/en/lb2/Model-definition-JSON-file.html#ModeldefinitionJSONfile-IDproperties), which must have a unique value;
+  [ID property](/doc/{{page.lang}}/lb2/Model-definition-JSON-file.html#ModeldefinitionJSONfile-IDproperties), which must have a unique value;
   if the instance already exists, the method updates that instance.
 Otherwise, it inserts a new instance.
 * [findOrCreate](http://apidocs.strongloop.com/loopback/#persistedmodel-findorcreate) - Find one instance matching the filter object provided as the first parameter.
   If found, returns the object.
 If not found, creates a new instance (record).

-    {% include important.html content="

-    Be sure to include a `where` clause in the filter object.
+    {% include important.html content="Be sure to include a `where` clause in the filter object.
-    Without the `where`, the `findOrCreate` finds and returns the first record in the collection, without error, which can lead to unintended behavior.
+    Without the `where`, the `findOrCreate` finds and returns the first record in the collection, without error, which can lead to unintended behavior." %}

-    " %}
 * [save](http://apidocs.strongloop.com/loopback/#persistedmodel-prototype-save) - Save model instance.
   If the instance doesn't have an ID, then calls [create](http://apidocs.strongloop.com/loopback/#persistedmodel-create) instead.
   Triggers: validate, save, update, or create.